playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 ### Template helper methods deprecated

-Inside templates Play offered you various helper methods which rely on `Http.Context` internally.
+Inside templates, Play offered you various helper methods which rely on `Http.Context` internally.
 These methods are deprecated starting with Play 2.7.
-Instead you have to explicitly pass a desired object to your templates now.
+Instead, you have to explicitly pass the desired object to your templates now.

 #### Before